Have questions? We're here.

 Valley of the Eagles Nature & Wildlife Expedition - Complimentary Excursion

 This convenient shuttle will transport you from the ship to the center of Haines and back.
 At your leisure, explore the rich history, scenic beauty, and vibrant culture of this enchanting Alaskan town.
-This daily shuttle runs on a continuous loop.
+Wear your lanyard for complimentary access to the Haines Sheldon Museum and the Hammer Museum, a small museum tracing the global history of the hammer.

 Day 11: Glacier Bay, Alaska